robhagemans/basicode/README.rst

 This repository contains BASICODE programs from the following sources:

 ==========================  ==========  ==================  ==========
-Source                      Medium      Basicode verison    Language
+Source                      Medium      Basicode version    Language
 ==========================  ==========  ==================  ==========
 `The Best of BASICODE 5`_   CD          BASICODE-2          Dutch